WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 Although this is not as random as a dice-roll, there is still a large set of possible words in a book.
 You can further increase the randomness by selecting different books.

-3. Use a well tested password manager with a cryptographic secure random number generator.
+3. Use a well tested password manager with a cryptographically secure random number generator.
 A good password manager will use sufficient entropy to generate a password with letters, numbers and special characters.
-Although this is on-line and digital, a good software should still be secure enough for most cases.
+Although this is on-line and digital, a good password manager should still be secure enough for most cases.

 ## How are the secrets created